AdibaEmma/AdibaEmma/README.md

 - 🤔 I’m looking for help with  **Flutter and Microservices**

-- ☕ Interest: Computer Science, Engineering, Philosophy, Reading, Cooking and Gaming.
+- ☕ Interest: Computer Science, Engineering, Psychology, Reading, Cooking and Gaming.

 - ⚡ Fun fact **Coding is a passion and not a profession.**